moak/MovieAppReact/README.md

 How to use:

-Client : npm start
+Client : npm i && npm start

-Server: npm run server
+Server: npm i && npm run server